Improved Illinois extends contract of OC Barry Lunney Jr.

 Illinois features the nation’s leading rusher in Chase Brown, the No. 2 quarterback in completion percentage in Tommy DeVito, and an offensive line that is up for the Joe Moore Award as the nation’s top unit.

-Illinois is in first place in the Big Ten West heading into its home game against Purdue on Saturday.
+Illinois is in first place in the Big Ten West heading into its home game against Purdue.